WICG/attribution-reporting-api/README.md

 reporting origin to use, and which origin actually ends up getting used reveals some extra information.

-To prevent abuse, it makes sense for UAs to add limits here, potentially on a per-page load or per-reporting epoch basis.
+To prevent abuse, it makes sense for browsers to add limits here, potentially on a per-page load or per-reporting epoch basis.

 Clearing Site Data
 ------------------

-Impressions / conversions in browser storage should be clearable using existing “clear browsing data” functionality offered by UAs.
+Impressions / conversions in browser storage should be clearable using existing “clear browsing data" functionality offered by browsers.

 Reporting cooldown
 ------------------